alexandroid000/old-website/index.md

 engineer robust high-level behaviors such as navigating or patrolling a space, or even object manipulation or self-assembly.

 [My CV is here](images/NillesCV.pdf).
-You can see some of my current projects at [my github](https://github.com/alexandroid000).
+You can see some of my current projects on [my github](https://github.com/alexandroid000).

 ### News